-6. On discharge from hospital, the discharge letter must include accurate details of all analgesia provided; the prescription of any opioid analgesia for use post-discharge must include a de-prescribing plan.
+6. On discharge from hospital, the discharge letter must include accurate details of all analgesia provided.
+The prescription of any opioid analgesia for use post-discharge must include a de-prescribing plan.

-1. All hospitals should provide an IPS staffed by appropriately trained consultants, staff and associate grade doctors and nurses.
-Consultants should have completed higher pain training (ideally advanced pain training for lead clinicians).
-Senior IPS nursing staff should be independent nurse prescribers.

-2. All healthcare professionals involved in the IPS must have job plans that include time dedicated to acute pain management.
-The job plan should offer some flexibility to acknowledge the variable demand for advanced pain management through the week.

-3. Close links with the local outpatient chronic pain service is highly desirable, ideally with some IPS staff working in both acute and chronic pain.
-This will facilitate timely involvement of chronic pain services and transitional pain management as needed.

-4. IPS should have close links with relevant health professionals, including pharmacy, physiotherapy, occupational therapy, psychology, addiction medicine and liaison psychiatry.
-The role of psychological strategies in complex acute and inpatient pain is being increasingly acknowledged.
-Acute NHS Trusts are encouraged to liaise with psychologists to support holistic multimodal management in complex clinical situations.

-5. Specialist acute pain management advice and intervention should be available at all times to all inpatients, and staffing should be sufficient to provide prospective cover for all personnel.

-6. Pain that is identified as complex or problematic should be referred to the IPS senior staff (clinical nurse specialist, consultant or other suitably qualified senior member of the MDT).
-Assessment of complex pain by the IPS should be timely (within 24 hours).

-7. All inpatients with acute pain should have individualised treatment plans based on the principles of multimodal analgesia.
+- 1. All hospitals should provide an IPS staffed by appropriately trained consultants, SAS doctors and nurses.
+Consultants should have completed the SIA in acute inpatient pain (ideally the SIA in pain medicine for lead clinicians).
+Senior IPS nursing staff should be independent nurse prescribers. - 2.
+All healthcare professionals involved in the IPS must have job plans that include time dedicated to acute pain management.
+The job plan should offer some flexibility to acknowledge the variable demand for advanced pain management through the week. - 3.
+Close links with the local outpatient chronic pain service is highly desirable, ideally with some IPS staff working in both acute and chronic pain.
+This will facilitate timely involvement of chronic pain services and transitional pain management as needed. - 4.
+IPS should have close links with relevant health professionals, including pharmacy, physiotherapy, occupational therapy, psychology, addiction medicine and liaison psychiatry.
+The role of psychological strategies in complex acute and inpatient pain is being increasingly acknowledged. acute NHS trusts are encouraged to liaise with psychologists to support holistic multimodal management in complex clinical situations. - 5.
+Specialist acute pain management advice and intervention should be available at all times to all inpatients.
+Staffing should be sufficient to provide prospective cover for all personnel. - 6.
+Pain that is identified as complex or problematic should be referred to the IPS senior staff (clinical nurse specialist, consultant or other suitably qualified senior member of the MDT).
+Assessment of complex pain by the IPS should be timely (within 24 hours). - 7.
+All inpatients with acute pain should have individualised treatment plans based on the principles of multimodal analgesia.
 This may include both pharmacological and non-pharmacological treatments.
-Regional analgesia interventions for acute should also be available where appropriate.

-8. Guidelines should be in place for all modalities of pain relief in clinical use, for the alleviation of the common side effects associated with pain relief (for example, nausea and vomiting), and for the early detection of severe adverse effects (for example, excessive sedation, respiratory depression and neuraxial damage).

-9. An ongoing education program should be in place for all healthcare professionals covering assessment of pain and functional limitations, pain treatment and specific delivery techniques appropriate to their clinical duties.
+Regional analgesia interventions for acute pain should also be available where appropriate. - 8.
+Guidelines should be in place for all modalities of pain relief in clinical use, for the alleviation of the common adverse effects associated with pain relief (for example, nausea and vomiting) and for the early detection of severe adverse effects (for example, excessive sedation, respiratory depression and neuraxial damage). - 9.
+A continuing education programme should be in place for all healthcare professionals covering assessment of pain and functional limitations, pain treatment and specific delivery techniques appropriate to their clinical duties.

 10. There should be regular audit and evaluation by both nursing and medical staff of the effectiveness of acute pain management, complications and staff training.
-The RCOA audit recipe books serves as a useful guide.
-17 The IPS should have a governance structure that allows performance to be monitored and incidents report and investigated, to maintain patient safety and continuously improve quality.
+The RCoA audit recipe books serves as a useful guide.7 The IPS should have a governance structure that allows performance to be monitored and incidents report and investigated, to maintain patient safety and continuously improve quality.
 Patient safety and continuous quality improvement should be core values of the IPS.